 © Interaction Design Foundation, CC BY-SA 4.0

-A personal or team-based UX quote repository can be an invaluable asset.
-It serves as a reservoir of inspiration and wisdom, a place to turn to when you need a fresh perspective or a reminder of fundamental design principles.
+A personal or team-based UX quote repository can be an invaluable asset to have at hand, and—far more than being just a “catchy” slice of philosophy—it serves as a reservoir of inspiration and wisdom, a place to turn to when you need a fresh perspective, or a reminder of fundamental design principles.
+And that’s more than just handy when you’re brainstorming for a new project, seeking guidance when design challenges come up, trying to instill a more user-centric culture in your team—or what have you.

 The Take Away

-The enduring relevance of these quotes lies in their ability to continually resonate with evolving design practices.
-They don't just serve as decorative reminders but act as fuel for creativity, empathy, and user-centricity, essential elements in the ever-evolving world of UX design.
+The enduring relevance of the quotes in this piece—or their “timelessness”—lies in their ability to keep on resonating with evolving design practices, and they don’t just serve as decorative reminders but act as fuel for creativity, empathy, and user-centricity, essential elements in the ever-evolving world of UX design.

 However, inspiration and wisdom from quotes are just the start of the journey.
 To turn these insights into practical skills, consider joining one of our comprehensive UX courses.